Caffeine-induced anxiety disorder: Susceptible populations

 Caffeine has varying effects on anxiety across given populations.
 The populations most susceptible to caffeine-induced anxiety disorder include those already diagnosed with an anxiety disorder and adolescents.
 Adolescents, particularly, are at increased risk for developing anxiety disorders and anxiety-related symptoms.
 While few human studies have been done to investigate this connection, many rodent studies show a correlation between caffeine consumption in adolescence and increased anxiety.
 These studies showed that in adolescent rodents exposed to caffeine, functioning of serotonin systems was affected, leading to increased anxiety; anxiety-related behaviors were higher than in adult rats exposed to the same amount of caffeine; and reward seeking behaviors as well as mood fluctuations were increased as the rodents matured.
+Rats with high anxiety behavior when exposed to a high dose of caffeine decreased their risk taking as well as the expression of neurite growth signal BDNF in caudate putamen, compared to low anxiety behavior rats.

 Long-term health effects

 When consumed in moderation, caffeine can have many beneficial effects.
 However, over the course of several years, chronic caffeine consumption can produce various long-term health deficits in individuals.
 Among these, rodent studies have suggested caffeine intake may permanently alter the brain's excitability.
-As previously stated, long-term effects are most often seen in adolescents who regularly consume excess amounts of caffeine.
-This can affect their neuroendocrine functions and increase the risk of anxiety-disorder development.